Teebusch/tobiasbuschxyz/content/posts/2020-01-11-theres-a-package-for-that-1/index.md

 skrrrahh("kendrick")
 ```

-To have your favorite artists cheer you on while you are coding, run the following code as an RStudio background job like we did above:
+To have your favourite artists cheer you on while you are coding, run the following code as an RStudio background job like we did above:

 ```python
 while (TRUE) {